Justin Marks

-Justin Marks (born March 25, 1981) is an American racing driver, entrepreneur, and current owner of Trackhouse Racing Team in the NASCAR Cup Series.
-He last competed in the WeatherTech SportsCar Championship, driving the No. 93 for Meyer Shank Racing with Curb-Agajanian in the GT Daytona class.
+Justin Marks (born March 25, 1981) is an American semi-retired racing driver, entrepreneur, and owner of Trackhouse Racing in the NASCAR Cup Series.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 10 Chevrolet Camaro for Kaulig Racing.

 Marks has competed in sports car and stock car racing, competing in the ARCA Racing Series and NASCAR Camping World Truck Series.
 He also served as a road course ringer in the NASCAR Xfinity Series and Cup Series.

 Early years

 Marks was born in St. Louis, Missouri.
 During his youth, he went with his grandfather (who lived in Iowa), to see local Midwest racers such as Dick Trickle, Ken Schrader, and the Wallace brothers battle on dirt tracks.
-His family moved to Menlo Park, California when Marks was eight.
+His family moved to Menlo Park, California, when Marks was eight.
 Marks attended race school while in high school and in 1998 competed in his first race, in the street stock division at Altamont Raceway Park in Tracy, California.
 At the same time as his racing career was beginning, he was attending California State University with the intention of obtaining a degree in sports marketing.
-Marks withdrew from college 14 credits shy of completing his degree to focus on racing.
+Marks withdrew from college fourteen credits shy of completing his degree to focus on racing.

 Racing career

 Sports car racing

-At 18, Marks entered the SCCA Regional Racing Series, and later the Speed World Challenge Series.
+At the age of eighteen, Marks entered the SCCA Regional Racing Series, and later the Speed World Challenge Series.
 With success in the SCCA, Marks moved to the Rolex Sports Car Series GT Class in 2004 where he met good friend Joey Hand.
-Switching between the GT class and the World Challenge, Marks raced up four wins, eight podiums, and thirteen top tens between the two series.
-In 2005 Marks again raced in the Rolex Sports Car Series where he won 3 races with teammate Joey Hand.
-At the same time, Marks teamed with Bill Auberlen in the Continental Tire Sports Car Challenge for Turner Motorsport, finishing 3rd in points with 5 poles and 5 wins in 9 starts.
+Switching between the GT class and the World Challenge, Marks racked up four wins, eight podiums, and thirteen top tens between the two series.
+In 2005 Marks again raced in the Rolex Sports Car Series where he won three races with teammate Hand.
+At the same time, Marks teamed with Bill Auberlen in the Continental Tire Sports Car Challenge for Turner Motorsport, finishing third in points with five poles and five wins in nine starts.